zanerock/cloudsite/site/docs/user-guides/website-development/build-with-docusaurus.md

 cloudsite update your-domain.com --do-content
 ```

-Cloudsite automatically generates the static site files for you.
+With Docusaurus based sites, Cloudsite automatically generates the static site files for you.

 ## In closing

-Docusaurus is simple to setup and you can easily add create documentation, blogs, marketing site, etc. The [docusaurus-bi-color-themer](https://github.com/liquid-labs/docusaurus-bi-color-themer) tool can help you do some basic branding and you can easily [set your logo](#set-your-logo).
+Docusaurus is simple to setup and you can easily create documentation, blogs, marketing sites, etc. The [docusaurus-bi-color-themer](https://github.com/liquid-labs/docusaurus-bi-color-themer) tool can help you do some basic branding and you can easily [set your logo](#set-your-logo).
 It does require knowledge of HTML+CSS to fully style, though with [website support](/support), we can provide instructions, examples, or even code to accomplish most styling goals.